Best Baby First Aid Kit Should Have These Six Items

 To Sum Up

-I've created a list of six items that in my experience are commonly needed when dealing with emergencies of babies.
+I‘ve created a list of six items that are commonly needed when dealing with baby emergencies.
 I was unable to find an emergency kit that holds them all.
-If you happen to find one then just let me know.
-I've reviewed three great first aid kits.
+If you happen to find one, then just let me know.
+I’ve reviewed three great first-aid kits.
 Want a basic package to help you deal with emergencies of your baby?
-Then the Small Travel First Aid Kit by PreparaKit (check the latest price on Amazon) is probably the best baby first aid kit for you.
+Then, the Small Travel First Aid Kit by PreparaKit (check the latest price on Amazon) is probably the best baby first aid kit for you.

 I hope this article helps you find the right one for you.